With low unemployment rates, candidates can now be more selective about the employer they want to work with.

 Another interviewing tip for employers is to remember that they also need to encourage the candidate to accept the job offer.

 Candidates will be deciding whether they want to work with your company.
 Therefore, you need to have persuasive selling points to get your ideal candidate to opt for your company.

 This pitch can include information about perks, benefits and how the workplace culture encourages flexible working.

 It's important to give your candidates enough notice when scheduling interviews.

 The best way is to use modern hiring software that uses automation to schedule interviews.
-Fountain’s interview scheduling toolkit sends out details of the interviews and automatically updates yours and the hiring manager's calendars.
+Fountain’s interview scheduling toolkit sends out details of the interviews including contact information, agenda, and location, while automatically updating yours and the hiring manager's calendars.

 This ensures that you spend less time going back and forth arranging interviews.
 Using Fountain also gives your business a professional look by showing candidates that you use the best recruiting tools.

-Therefore, try to do all you can to reduce anxiety by explaining the interview process.
+Therefore, try to do all you can to reduce anxiety by explaining the interview agenda and process.
 Let candidates know what they should expect from the interview, including:

 · Where the interview will be